MogomotsiFM/equation-solver-deployment-pipeline/README.md

 # Equation Solver Deployment Pipeline
 The idea is to create an AWS CodePipeline to deploy changes to the [equation solver](https://github.com/MogomotsiFM/equation_solver) and [dockerize_equation_solver](https://github.com/MogomotsiFM/docker_equation_solver) repositories.
+The first repository contains the actual linear equation solver code.
+The second one includes a Docker file that packages the equation solver code as an image.
+The image is meant to be used with an AWS Lambda function.
 At a high level, we aim to create a CodePipeline that has the following resources:
 - Integrate GitHub with AWS CodePipeline,
 - AWS CodeBuild